 The discounted payback period calculation is still widely used by managers who want to know when they will recoup their initial investment, but it has three major flaws:

-- The third, and perhaps most important, flaw is that calculating the discounted payback period does not really give the financial manager or business owner the information needed to make the best investment decision.
+The third, and perhaps most important, a flaw is that calculating the discounted payback period does not really give the financial manager or business owner the information needed to make the best investment decision.
 In addition to the first two flaws, the business owner also has to guess at the interest rate or cost of capital.
 Consequently, it is not the best method to use when choosing an investment project.
 That said, this third flaw of the discounted payback period can be dismissed if the weighted average cost of capital is used as the rate at which to discount the cash flows.

-Although not entirely satisfactory, the calculation of discounted payback period is comparatively better than a calculation using an undiscounted payback period as a capital budgeting decision criterion.
+Although not entirely satisfactory, the calculation of the discounted payback period is comparatively better than a calculation using an undiscounted payback period as a capital budgeting decision criterion.
 That said, an even better calculation to use in many instances is the net present value calculation.

 The calculation for discounted payback period is a bit different than the calculation for regular payback period because the cash flows used in the calculation are discounted by the weighted average cost of capital used as the interest rate and the year in which the cash flow is received.
 Here is an example of a discounted cash flow: